CharlesHolbrow/vive-osc-sender/README.md

 #  What is this?

-A rapid and simple example of how to start a background process for listening to HTC Vive Lighthouse tracking data.
+A modified version of [Omnifinity's OpenVR Tracking Example](https://github.com/Omnifinity/OpenVR-Tracking-Example), for Windows updated to send osc.

 Uses OpenVR 1.1.3.

-Compiled using Visual Studio 2013.
-Please adapt as suitable.
+Compiled using Visual Studio 2017.

+# Deprecated:

 ##  How do I run it?
 There is an executable in the Binary folder.
 Unarchive that and run it through a console after you've started Steam VR.
 Background processes are not allowed to start up SteamVR by themselves.